 school in bringing its programs to a still higher level of excellence.

-This is an exciting time to be a student at the Whitehead School."
+This is an exciting time to be a student at the School of Diplomacy."

 Senior Associate Provost Joan Guetti explained that the three